Capture in monitor mode vs. native, differences:

-Monitor Mode (Promiscuous Mode or Listening Mode) and Native Capture Mode or Normal Mode are the two modes supported by Acrylic Wi-Fi Professional and Acrylic Wi-Fi Heatmaps.
-Monitor mode can be activated in the following ways:
+Monitor Mode (Promiscuous Mode or Listening Mode) and Native Capture Mode or Normal Mode are the two capture modes supported by the wifi cards in Windows and then we will see the differences of performing a capture in monitor mode vs. native.

 By using Windows native mechanisms, the wireless card only captures a certain type of Management packets, specifically Beacon packets, that are broadcasted by access points.
 These packets are transmitted several times per second by access points to broadcast networks that are currently available.

-Monitor mode is a data capture mode that allows using a WiFi adapter in listening mode or promiscuous mode.
+Monitor capture mode vs. native mode is a data capture mode that allows using the WiFi adapter in listening mode or promiscuous mode.
 Operating in this mode, WiFi network cards are able to capture all types of WiFi Management packets (including Beacon packets), Data packets and Control packets.
 This way, it is possible to visualize not only access points but also clients that are transmitting within WiFi frequency bands.

 SNR is a good parameter to measure the quality of a communication since it takes into account the received signal strength and the noise present in the wireless environment.
-Good values are those starting on 60.
+Its value varies between 0 (worst) and 100 (best) and is considered a good value above 20.

-You can check out Acrylic Wi-Fi Sniffer compatible cards by clicking on this link
+You can check out Acrylic Wi-Fi Sniffer compatible cards.

 - MAC address